[Lens Review] The Incredible Helios 44-2 58mm f2

 Final score: 10/10

 For a lens that could be bought for as cheap as $50, Helios 44-2 punches above its weight in almost every aspect.
-I don’t really have anything bad about this lens other than, given its peculiar focal length of 58mm, it becomes an 87mm semi-telephoto lens when paired with APS-C bodies.
+I don’t have anything bad about this lens other than, given its peculiar focal length of 58mm, it becomes an 87mm semi-telephoto lens when paired with APS-C bodies, which is a bit too long for my usual street photography use.
 So if you can, get this lens, and you won’t regret it.
 I promise you that.

 Related Tags